-Covers the political, social, and cultural development of the United States from the period following Reconstruction to the present, emphasizing the urban industrial age, America as a world power, and the challenges to and advances of human rights and cultural pluralism.
+Covers the political, social, and cultural development of the United States from the period following Reconstruction to the present.
+Emphasis is on the urban industrial age, America as a world power, and the challenges to and advances of human rights and cultural pluralism.
 (Fulfills Social Science requirement.)
 Offered every semester.